module-federation/aegis/README.md

 - Run on WasmEdge
 - Run in the browser
 - Run on Arduino
-- Built-in, pluggable, streaming service mesh
+- Addtional service mesh plugins.
+- Support ROS2/DDS for low-latency IoT networks
 - Point cloud support for LiDAR integration
-- Support DDS for low-latency IoT networks
 - PyNode - Python on Node - interpreted, not transpiled
 - Support for streaming media and realtime AI inference
 - Support for QUIC, NDI, WebRTC protocols